Consensys/quorum-profiling/tps-monitor/README.md

 # TPS Monitor
 Tool to monitor transactions per second in Quorum.
 The tool can be used to calculate TPS in one of the two ways given below:
-1. calculate TPS on new blocks inserted to chain - it continuosly calculates TPS on new blocks inserted to the chain.
+1. calculate TPS on new blocks inserted to chain - it continuously calculates TPS on new blocks inserted to the chain.
 2. calculate TPS for a given range of blocks - it calculates TPS for a given range of blocks.

 ##### In both modes it exposes the TPS data (aggregated at minute level) via http endpoint.